 Red light has less energy and longer wavelengths.

-Blue light is on the other end of the spectrum from red light, and it is made up of shorter wavelengths and a higher energy concentration.
+Blue light is on the other end of the spectrum from a red light, and it is made up of shorter wavelengths and a higher energy concentration.

 Along with screens, blue light can come from fluorescent and LED lights and CFL bulbs.